On the Integration of Self-Attention and Convolution: Conclusion

 \section{Conclusion}

 In this paper, we explore a close relationship between two powerful techniques, convolution and self-attention.
 By decomposing the operations of both modules, we show that they share the same computation overhead on projecting the input feature maps.
 On this basis, we take a step forward and propose a hybrid operator to integrate self-attention and convolution modules by sharing the same heavy operations.
 Extensive results on image classification and object detection benchmarks demonstrate the effectiveness and efficiency of the proposed operator.
-We hope our work can inspire insights and show new directions towards integrating self-attention and convolution.